Stephen-Ehiabhi/Stephen-Ehiabhi/README.md

 ## About Me

-I am a passionate **mid-level full stack software engineer** with a strong background in Computer Science & Engineering, with a focus on cybersecurity.
+I am a passionate **fullstack software engineer** with a strong background in Computer Science & Engineering, with a focus on cybersecurity.
 I'm currently pursuing my bachelor's degree at Vistula University in Warsaw, Poland.

 ---